Participants

 Can I get university course credits for participating in the Institute?

-No. Upon completion of the Institute, you will receive a certificate from the University of Ottawa Centre for Health Law, Policy and Ethics.
+No. Upon completion of the program you will receive a certificate from the University of Ottawa Centre for Health Law, Policy and Ethics.
 While we are an official Centre within the University, we are unable to grant University of Ottawa course credits.

 What is the application deadline?